- 28/04/2021 - 30/04/2021

-The objective of this event is to promote innovative statistical, data science, or other quantitative approaches to studying the health effects of complex high-throughput measurement of exposure indicators (exposome).
-More detailed challenge examples are given on this document along with an overview of the dataset available.
-It will bring together experts from the fields of environmental epidemiology and biostatistics from around the world including European partners from recently funded H2020 exposome projects (e.g. ATHLETE), fostering internal and external collaboration.
-This initiative is funded by the ISGlobal Severo Ochoa Programme, the ISGlobal Exposome Hub, and ATHLETE project.
+The objective of this event was to promote innovative statistical, data science, or other quantitative approaches to studying the health effects of complex high-throughput measurement of exposure indicators (exposome).
+More detailed challenge examples were given on this document along with an overview of the dataset available.
+It brought together experts from the fields of environmental epidemiology and biostatistics from around the world including European partners from recently funded H2020 exposome projects (e.g. ATHLETE), fostering internal and external collaboration.
+This initiative was funded by the ISGlobal Severo Ochoa Programme, the ISGlobal Exposome Hub, and ATHLETE project.

-In this working event, participants will be offered an opportunity to test their statistical methods of choice on a real case scenario exposome dataset and later exhibit their findings at the workshop.
-The dataset will include multiple health outcomes (continuous and categorical), multiple exposures, -omics and additional non-exposure variables (e.g., potential confounders).
+In this working event, participants were offered an opportunity to test their statistical methods of choice on a real case scenario exposome dataset and later exhibit their findings at the workshop.
+The dataset included multiple health outcomes (continuous and categorical), multiple exposures, -omics and additional non-exposure variables (e.g., potential confounders).

-The Exposome dataset represents a real case scenario of exposome dataset (based on the HELIX project database) with multiple correlated variables (N>100 exposure variables) arising from general and personal environments at different time points, biological molecular data (multi-omics: DNA methylation, gene expression, proteins, metabolomics) and multiple clinical phenotypes.
-The population is drawn from a multi-center study which will represent the main confounding structure in the dataset.
+The Exposome dataset represented a real case scenario of exposome dataset (based on the HELIX project database) with multiple correlated variables (N>100 exposure variables) arising from general and personal environments at different time points, biological molecular data (multi-omics: DNA methylation, gene expression, proteins, metabolomics) and multiple clinical phenotypes.
+The population was drawn from a multi-center study which represented the main confounding structure in the dataset.

-A committee will assess the abstracts.
-Based on these abstracts, subsets of individuals will be invited to present their approach and statistical model(s) at the meeting.
-Young investigators will be solicited as well as well established experts.
-Prizes and diplomas will be awarded.
+A committee had assessed the abstracts.
+Based on these abstracts, subsets of individuals were invited to present their approach and statistical model(s) at the meeting.
+Young investigators were solicited as well as well established experts.
+Prizes and diplomas were awarded.